PSHE / Online Safety / Global Citizenship Curriculum

 Curriculum Delivery

 Use of High-Quality Resources: We follow the ‘Kapow’ PSHE scheme as our core planning framework, adapting lessons to meet the specific needs of each class.
-Supplementary resources include DECSY, BBC and Channel 4 SRE materials, Circle Time programmes, and ‘Project EVOLVE’ for online safety based on the UK Council for Internet Safety’s framework.
+Supplementary resources include DECSY, Circle Time programmes, and ‘Project EVOLVE’ for online safety based on the UK Council for Internet Safety’s framework.

 Wider Opportunities and Enrichment